Eye infections: Types, symptoms and treatment

 Examples of viral, fungal and bacterial eye infections include:

 Conjunctivitis, is a common, highly contagious eye infection that often is spread among children in nursery, classrooms and similar environments.
-Teachers and nursery assistants also are at increased risk of conjunctivitis when they work in close quarters with young children.
+Teachers and child-care workers also are at increased risk of conjunctivitis when they work in close quarters with young children.

 Common infectious conjunctivitis types often have viral or bacterial origins.
-Infants also can acquire conjunctival eye infections (gonococcal and chlamydial conjunctivitis) during birth when a mother has a sexually transmitted disease.
+If their mother has a sexually transmitted disease, infants can acquire conjunctival eye infections (gonococcal and chlamydial conjunctivitis) during birth .

 Other viral eye infections (viral keratitis)